 |up/down||She is going up the ladder.|

 We know prepositions of place can make us confused sometimes, but this guide is here to help you understand how to use each one of those.
-We hope this blog post helps you study prepositions of place in English o adverbs of place in English.
+We hope this blog post helps you study prepositions of place in English and adverbs of place in English.
+Also, make sure to check out this page with games and exercises for you to practice prepositions of time.
 If you have any questions about this topic, let us know in the comment section below!